mhdeleglise/Gh/README.md

 where the function G(p,m) is a fraction which is defined in [Landau's function for one million billions] (https://eudml.org/doc/10854).

-The value  h(n) is an huge number whose number of digits is about 0.43 x sqrt(n log n), and it is impossible to write the decimal expansion of h(n).
-Nethertheless, there exists a small integer s and primes qj and Qj such that q1 < q2 < ... < qs <= pk < Q1 < Q2 < ...
+The value  of the fraction G(p,m)  has the following property: there exists a small integer s and primes qj and Qj such that q1 < q2 < ... < qs <= pk < Q1 < Q2 < ...
 Qs
 - Num = Q1 x Q2  ...  x Qs